 JOE SHULL – Joe became a General Contractor in Bend.
 The last I heard was that he was living in Madras near George Hawes and he has passed away.

 In high school, Janet was in National Honor Society, GAA and IRL all three years.
-She was Secretary of Pep Club her junior year and and a Prom Princess her senior year.
+She was Secretary of Pep Club her junior year and a Prom Princess her senior year.
 After high school, Janet was a Manager in Corporate Records for Hughes Airways and lived in Foster City, CA. Janet and I had the youngest children at the 20th reunion.
 Janet passed away some time after the 50th reunion.

 Connie was in the Future Teachers of America and the Booster Club.
 Connie was a Supervisor/Examiner for the Texas Cosmetology Commission and lives in Austin, TX.